On the immersion classes of nearby Lagrangians: Introduction

 Given an exact Lagrangian embedding $j \co L \to \TN$, the second author defined a virtual (Maslov) bundle $\eta$ on $\loops_{0} L$ whose construction is recalled in Section \ref{sec:appl-lagr-embedd}, and a restriction map

 which generalises, to Thom spectra, a transfer map due to Viterbo.
 It is important to note, at this stage, that the existence of this map is a consequence of \emph{symplectic} topology, and that the condition that $L$ be an embedded exact Lagrangian cannot be dropped for such a map to exist.
+If $N$ is orientable then by the Thom isomorphism theorem the homology of the left hand side agrees with the homology of $\loops_0 N$ shifted by the dimension of $N$.

-The construction of this map is natural with respect to adding a virtual vector bundle to the loop space of $N$, which can be pulled back to the loop space of $L$ by the obvious map, and which by abuse of notation we denote the same.
+The construction of this map is natural with respect to adding a virtual vector bundle to the loop space of $N$, which can be pulled back to the loop space of $L$ by the obvious map, and which by abuse of notation we denote by the same name.
 This means that one can add a copy of the tangent bundle $TN$ on both sides and get a map

 This was specifically noted in \cite[Corollary 14.4]{kragh-transfer}.
-Here $\Sigma^\infty(-)$ denotes suspension spectrum, which is also the Thom spectrum defined using the trivial virtual bundle class.
-Notice that if $N$ is orientable then by the Thom isomorphism this simply corresponds to a shift in degree (by the dimension of $N$) on the level of homology.
+Here $\Sigma^\infty(-)$ denotes the suspension spectrum, which is also the Thom spectrum defined using the trivial virtual bundle class.

 The main result of this paper is the following theorem, proved in Section \ref{sec:homotopy_equivalence_of_spectra}: \begin{thm} The restriction map $\loops_0 j_{!}$ is a homotopy equivalence. \end{thm} In Proposition \ref{prop:hom_triv}, we show that $\loops_{0} L^{TN-TL + \eta}$ has the same homotopy type as $ \Sigma^\infty \loops_{0} N_+$ if and only if the classifying map for $\eta$ as a stable sphere bundle is null-homotopic.
 This gives a concrete criterion for finding an obstruction to $\loops_0 j_{!}$ being a homotopy equivalence, which, combined with classical computation of homotopy groups, readily yields the applications discussed in Theorem \ref{thm:main-application}.